-There are some situations where you won’t be eligible for a credit card refund.
+There are some situations where you aren’t eligible for a credit card refund.
 These include:

 - Don’t meet return policy.
-If you return an item to a merchant but don’t meet the return policy requirements (e.g. item is worn).
+If you return an item to a merchant but don’t meet the return policy requirements, for example, the item is worn.

 - Shared credit card details.
 If you have shared your credit card or credit card details with other people.

 - Failed to report a lost or stolen card.
-If you don’t report a lost or stolen credit card straight away.
+If you don’t report a lost or stolen credit card immediately.

-You might also be unable to get a credit card refund if the charges are “pre-authorised” and meet the standard practices of a merchant (i.e. a hotel or airline that “holds” funds for a set period of time in case of incidental charges).
-In this instance, you could contact the merchant to request a release of the funds, rather than an actual refund.
+You might also be unable to get a credit card refund if the charge is “pre-authorised” and meets the standard practices of a merchant (i.e. a hotel or airline that “holds” funds for a set period of time in case of incidental charges).
+In this instance, you can contact the merchant to request a release of the funds rather than an actual refund.

 How do I get a credit card refund?

-The credit card refund process can vary depending on the merchant and your circumstances, but generally follows the steps below.
+The credit card refund process can vary depending on the merchant and your circumstances but typically follows the steps below.

 - Organise your required documents or items.
-If you are returning an item for a refund, follow the requirements outlined for a postage or in-store return.
-If you are requesting a refund for some other reason, provide the merchant with supporting documents.
+If you are returning an item for a refund, follow the requirements outlined for postage or an in-store return.
+If you are requesting a refund for another reason, you need to provide the merchant with supporting documents.
 For example, you may need the original receipt or credit card statement details that show you have been incorrectly charged.

 - Provide your credit card details.
-Present the credit card that you have used for the transaction, or securely give the merchant details of the card (if over the phone or online) so that they can process the refund.
+Present the credit card that you have used for the transaction, or securely give the merchant details of the card (if over the phone or online), so they can process the refund.